-Difference Between Node.js and Go
+Difference Between Node.js vs Go

 What is Go?

 Go is an open-source programming language developed at Google by developers, first released in 2009.
 Go was created by combining the advantages of existing programming languages to achieve better performance.
 Go structure is a combination of basic principles of C and Python programming languages.
-Go will be used as a primary choice for developing concurrent applications as technology majors Google, Dropbox and Docker are already started using Go.
-Go is also called as Golang.
-It has very limited tutorials that are being developed as its popularity increasing year by year.
+Go will be used as a primary choice for developing concurrent applications as technology majors Google, Dropbox, and Docker are already started using Go.
+Go is also called Golang.
+It has very limited tutorials that are being developed as its popularity is increasing year by year.
 Though Go has a good standard library, garbage collection handling, and dynamic interfaces, it is not the best choice for web development but a great choice for real-time application development, cloud infrastructure, microservices, and networking development.

 What is Node.js?